cgalpin92/pp5_crochet_corner/TESTING.md

 - As a site user I can easily navigate around the navigation menu so that I can get to a specific area of the site

     - On larger screens, I can navigate around the navigation menu which is prominently displayed at the top of the page, while on smaller screens, it is represented by a burger icon that expands when selected, ensuring intuitive accessibility.
-Each page is clearly labeled, with the current page distinctly identified by the Page Header.
+Each page is clearly labelled, with the current page distinctly identified by the Page Header.
 Selecting a page correctly redirects me to the intended destination, ensuring a seamless and user-friendly navigation experience.

 - As a site user I can easily navigate to the Sign Up to the Newsletter page so that I can receive offers and tips on creating crochet items